Southern Roses

 Southern Roses is a 1936 British musical comedy film directed by Frederic Zelnik and starring George Robey, Gina Malo and Chili Bouchier.
-It was shot at Denham Studios.
-The film's sets were designed by the art director Frederick Pusey.
+It was written by Rudolph Bernauer and Neil Gow, and shot at Denham Studios with sets were designed by the art director Frederick Pusey.

+Plot

+Paint manufacturere Mr. Higgins and society woman Mrs. Rowland are facing a legal battele over a patent paint formula.
+A solution is for Higgins' son Bill to marry Mrs. Rowland's daughter Mary, but Bill has already secretly married temperamental Spanish dancer Estrella Estrello.
+Mary keeps Bill's marriage a secret from his father by impersonating Estrella.